...

 ManufacturingDies and Molds

-Differences Between Sinker and Wire EDM Machining
+Differences Between Sinker EDM and Wire-cut EDM

 After a quick review of each process, let’s compare the two methods and see how they are different in terms of process, tools, and applications.